-2.2.3.1 FMS Al Faisaliah and Al Kadi: Saudi Arabia and Gulf distribution
+2.2.3.1 Saudi Arabia and Gulf distribution

-In preparing the Middle Eastern market, Lux has associated itself with FMS Al Faisaliah.
-Established in 1972, FMS is the leading company in Saudi Arabia in providing comprehensive range, state-of-the-art technology solutions, and healthcare supplies to the leading hospitals, clinics, and healthcare institutes.
+In preparing the Middle Eastern market, Lux has associated itself with the leading company in Saudi Arabia in providing comprehensive range, state-of-the-art technology solutions, and healthcare supplies to the leading hospitals, clinics, and healthcare institutes.

-Its Group CEO is a prince of the ruling Al-Faisal family, and the Al Faisaliah Group is associated with many major brands (including Sony) and has a network of clients which is second-to-none.
+Its Group CEO is a prince of the ruling Al-Faisal family, and the Group is associated with many major brands (including Sony) and has a network of clients which is second-to-none.